 Early Supported Discharge (ESD) is the discharge of a stroke patient from hospital to their own home, co-ordinated by a team of therapists, nurses and a doctor.
 Specialist stroke rehabilitation is then provided in the patient’s own home.
 Clinical trials have shown that patients who received ESD spent less time in hospital and recovered better, than patients who didn’t.

 A variety of ESD services have now been set up across England.
-Do these services offer the same benefits to patients as those identified in clinical trials?
-This research programme will try to answer this question.
+This research programme will investigate whether these services offer the same benefits to patients as those identified in clinical trials.

 Study 1 will use data that has been routinely collected by hospital and community services across the North, Midlands and East Anglia regions of England.
 It will compare the length of hospital stay before and after the introduction of the ESD service in each region, to see if there has been a change.